 - Expand visibility through malls and electronics showrooms.

-With these strategies, Ola can move beyond being a premium EV brand and become the default choice for India’s masses.
+With these 2 strategies, Ola can move beyond being a premium EV brand and become the default choice for India’s masses.
+Of course Ola has been continuously trying to improve its service and making parts available.
+It has closed many shops in its attempt to streamline its service and parts availability.